Gaza war (part 4) - Israel's quiet turnaround

 During the height of the Gaza war, the IDF’s Northern command (facing Syria and Lebanon) had:

 The 210th (Territorial) division.
 This is of lower quality - 2 reserve and 2 territorial brigades and has the responsibility for the Golan heights, facing Syria in the East and Lebanon in the West.
+One of its reserve brigades - the 679 Armored, was moved to Gaza in the beginning of May.

 The 91st Division with 4 brigades.
 It is also a lower quality division with 2 reserve and 2 territorial brigades.